Science, Mathematics and Engineering Scholarships

 - Applicants must be high school seniors during the 2019-2020 school year

 Scholarship recipients must major in one of 11 undergraduate academic areas: actuarial science, biochemistry, biology, chemistry, computer and information sciences, engineering, environmental science, geology, mathematics, neuroscience, physics or statistics.

 Recipients must maintain a 3.5 institutional GPA to renew their scholarships.
 Scholarships may be renewed for three years.

 Interested students who meet the scholarship eligibility requirements will be asked to complete the information below when applying for the Science, Mathematics and Engineering Scholarship.

-- A list of all science and mathematics courses, not listed on your current transcript, that you will complete before you graduate from high school
+- A list of all of the science and mathematics courses, not listed on your current transcript, that you will complete before you graduate from high school.